helloleah/slate/source/includes/_backoffice.md

 ### Render page for a token
 `GET /token`

 A token is an access token for an external client that can access ICUBAM data.
-Given a userid, this  page lists an external client, whether or not they are active, their access type, and their access expiration date.
+Given a user's id, this page lists an external client, whether or not they are active, their access type, and their access expiration date.

 **Querystring parameters**